It may take several days to respond to messages (voice, text, email, fax). We are not a crisis service.

-If we'll be away for more than a couple of days (e.g., holidays) we'll post a note on our home page and change our phone greeting.
+If we're away for more than a few days (e.g., holidays) we'll update our home page and change our phone greeting.

 Pharmacies can renew most meds and/or give emergency supplies.
 But plan ahead!